freelawproject/free.law/content/pages/recap/faq.md

 ### What browsers are supported?
 Why?
 We currently support Firefox and Chrome, with an experimental version for Opera.
 We would love to also add support for Safari and IE Edge, but we need a maintainer that is willing to help with these platforms when new versions are released.
 If that might be you, [send us a message][c]!

+### I uploaded a document, but it didn't seem to work &mdash; there's no "R" icon.
+Why?
+There are a handful of reasons why we can't always work with a PDF that somebody has uploaded.

+The main reason that we might not show an "R" icon after receiving a document happens when we receive the document *before* we receive the docket.
+When this happens, we have a document, but we don't know what case to add it to since we've never seen its docket (or the right part of its docket).
+This is a bit of a dead end for us because we can't add a PDF to a docket we don't have.
+In this case, what we do is keep the document, and if we ever get the docket, we immediately add the document to it.
+So, if you think you might have this problem &mdash; you uploaded a document and it's not showing up properly &mdash; sometimes the solution is to try uploading the docket for that case.

+The second reason this can happen is because of a longstanding bug in criminal cases.
+In PACER, criminal cases can have multiple docket numbers, and this can cause problems for RECAP.
+If this happens, until we fix this issue, the best thing to do is to try to find the case in [the RECAP Archive][archive], and try to see if you can find the uploaded document that way.

 ### How do I report a bug or make a feature suggestion?
 You can report bugs [on our bug tracker][bugs] or by [sending us an email][c] — whatever is comfortable for you.